globaltravelreport/global-travel-report/content/articles/1-explore-manila-new-qatar-airways-codeshare-flights-for-aus.md

 ---
-title: '''Explore Manila: New Qatar Airways Codeshare Flights for Aussies'''
+title: 'Explore Manila: New Qatar Airways Codeshare Flights for Aussies'
 summary: >-

   # Explore Manila with Ease: Qatar Airways' New Codeshare Flights from